jblanked/FlipSocial/README.md

 The highlight of this app is customizable pre-saves, which, as explained below, aim to address the challenges of typing with the directional pad.

-FlipSocial uses the FlipperHTTP flash for the WiFi Devboard, first introduced in the WebCrawler app: [WebCrawler](https://github.com/jblanked/WebCrawler-FlipperZero/tree/main/assets/FlipperHTTP)
+FlipSocial uses the FlipperHTTP flash for the WiFi Devboard, first introduced in the WebCrawler app:https://github.com/jblanked/FlipperHTTP

 ## Requirements
-- WiFi Dev Board for Flipper Zero with FlipperHTTP Flash: [FlipperHTTP](https://github.com/jblanked/WebCrawler-FlipperZero/tree/main/assets/FlipperHTTP)
+- WiFi Dev Board or Raspberry Pi Pico W for Flipper Zero with FlipperHTTP Flash: https://github.com/jblanked/FlipperHTTP
 - WiFi Access Point

 ## Features
 - Login/Logout